-If you have experienced any of the above, you should preserve any evidence and contact an attorney immediately.
+If you have experienced any of the above, you should preserve any evidence and contact a local attorney immediately.
+Another option is to contact the NC Attorney General to file a complaint.
 State law determines whether you may record phone calls you receive, but voice-mails left by debt collectors are certainly fair game.
 You should also write down any information such as telephone number that called you, date, time of contact, and the name of the debt collector, and the name of the particular agent, and their extension.
 Depending on the violation, you could receive up to $4,000.00 per violation.
 At the very least, violations may be useful as a counter-suit in the event you are ultimately sued by the debt collector.

 Payday lenders are often the biggest offenders as they are usually owed small amounts of money and have no intention of ever suing you, so they resort to ruthless collection tactics.
 Don’t let collectors intimidate you into giving them a check by phone or your credit card number.
 Depending on how old the debt is, that $50 payment may simply be renewing the statute of limitation.
 Another concern is to verify they person on the other end is actually a legitimate debt collector.
 Always request written verification of any debt and make sure all payments are properly applied.
 Finally make sure you have proof of the amount owed and any payment schedule.